wiredhikari/son2022_timesheet/README.md

 * NextCloud
   * General Triage
   * Curated the schema and list of packages needed to be packaged
+  * Will be completed post Summer of Nix

 * GNUNet Messenger
   * General Triage
   * Work now taken care by @cab404 and @nunop